 TikTok and other such apps can be used as stress-relievers.
 After all, many of us do find such apps entertaining.

-With careful monitoring and efforts on part of internet entrepreneurs, policymakers, and other stakeholders, we can hopefully minimize the possible damage such apps can cause, which otherwise serves as a medium to showcase one’s creativity.
+With careful monitoring and efforts on the part of internet entrepreneurs, policymakers, and other stakeholders, we can hopefully minimize the possible damage such apps can cause, which otherwise serves as a medium to showcase one’s creativity.